Top 10 best places to visit in Tibet

 Namtso Lake

-Namtso Lake, known as the "Heavenly Lake," is one of Tibet's most breathtaking natural wonders.
-Situated at an elevation of 4,718 meters (15,479 feet) above sea level, it is one of the highest saltwater lakes in the world and the second-largest saltwater lake in China.
-Namtso is renowned for its crystal-clear azure waters, stunning vistas, and the spiritual significance it holds in Tibetan Buddhism.
+Namtso Lake, also known as the "Heavenly Lake," is one of Tibet's most breathtaking natural wonders and a spiritual beacon for both locals and visitors.
+Situated at an elevation of about 4,718 meters (15,479 feet) above sea level, Namtso is the second-largest saltwater lake in China and one of the highest-altitude lakes in the world.

-• Spiritual Significance: In Tibetan, "Namtso" translates to "Heavenly Lake," and it is considered a sacred place in Tibetan Buddhism.
-The lake is believed to be one of the homes of the bodhisattva of compassion, Chenrezig (Avalokiteshvara).
-Each year, during the auspicious month of the Tibetan lunar calendar, pilgrims from all over Tibet trek to Namtso for ritual walks around the lake, a practice known as "kora," to gain spiritual merit.
+• Spiritual Significance: Namtso is considered a sacred site in Tibetan Buddhism.
+The name Namtso itself translates to "Heavenly Lake" in the Tibetan language, which reflects its importance in Tibetan spirituality.
+It is believed to be the seat of Paramasukha Chakrasamvara, one of the deities of the Buddhist pantheon.
+Every year, during the auspicious month of the Tibetan calendar, pilgrims from all over Tibet trek to the lake to partake in a ritual walk around its perimeter, a practice known as a kora.

 Samye Monastery